igsxf22/python_unreal_relay/README.md

 ![Project screenshot](media/tcp_socket_plugin_enable.jpg)

 Enable plugin the and a window will pop-up up prompting you to restart UE Editor, click **Restart Now**

-### Set up TCP Relay Actor using TCP Socket Plugin
-We'll import the invisible TCP Relay actor that we can drag into the level

 ### Download Blueprints
 ```